-‘RHOA’ Star, Porsha Williams’ Yawning Baby Called ‘Too Cute For Words’
+‘RHOA’ Star Porsha Williams’ Yawning Baby Called ‘Too Cute For Words’

 “Dear mommy, I want to… ‘thank you’… for bringing me into the world.
 I want to… ‘thank you’…for staying up late to feed my tummy and keep me dry.
 Mommy, I don’t have any money yet… so, I borrowed some from Daddy to make sure today is a special and good day!”

 Porsha’s pregnancy proved high-profile.
 Fans went nuts as the star took to Instagram to showcase her growing baby bump.
-The buzz was reflected in The Real Housewives of Atlanta’s spin-off, Porsha’s Having A Baby.
+The buzz was reflected in The Real Housewives of Atlanta‘s spinoff, Porsha’s Having A Baby.

 Porsha comes as both a reality face and an entrepreneur.
 Her Go Naked Hair line offers extensions and wigs.
-The company website is directly linked to via Porsha’s Instagram – the star has 4.5 million followers.
+The company website is directly linked via Porsha’s Instagram – the star has 4.5 million followers.
 The snap of Pilar and her adorable yawn had racked up over 49,000 likes within 20 hours of being posted.